1x-eng/blog/content/posts/database-is-sacred.md

 # Database is Sacred: An "Engineer's" Testament

-What does the word 'database' make you think?
-It's probably difficult to generalise, but I'm guessing a good chunk would think of a 'relational' flavor?
-Well, there is no short of 'flavors' amongst databases today and I feel like talking about 'relational' (or *vent* about how often relational databases are used against their potential) today.
+What does the word 'database' make you think of?
+It's probably difficult to generalize, but I'm guessing a good chunk of you would think of a 'relational' flavor.
+Well, there's no shortage of 'flavors' among databases today, and I feel like talking — or venting — about how often relational databases are used beneath their potential today

 ## (Relational) Databases are awesome